Reasons to choose Wilson Browne

 Lack of Capacity

 If someone lacks the capacity to understand the Will that they are making then it will be found to be invalid.
-Lack of capacity is one of the most common reasons to contest a Will.
+Lack of capacity is one of the most common reasons for contesting a Will.

 The test for capacity still dates back to the case of Banks v Goodfellow .
 In that case, John Banks had been committed to a lunatic asylum for a number of years with mental health problems.
 After he was discharged from the asylum, he continued to suffer from some delusions.
 One of these was a belief that a man named Featherstone Alexander was persecuting him.
 In his Will, Banks left his estate to his young niece, Margaret Goodfellow.
 He had lived with his niece following the death of her mother, Banks’s sister.

 It was found that Banks’ Will was valid.
 Whilst Banks did suffer from mental illness which caused delusions of the mind, these delusions did not influence his decision regarding who should benefit from his estate.

 Test for Testamentary Capacity

-The test for testamentary capacity was set out in the judgment in Banks v Goodfellow as follows:-
+The test for contesting a will on testamentary capacity was set out in the judgment in Banks v Goodfellow as follows:-

 “It is essential to the exercise of such a power that a testator